Oxo is a renowned American companion in the kitchen across the globe. Oxo products come with an innovative design that has reduced pains-in-the-neck.

 The non-stick 10 piece cookware Pots and Pans set price is $299.99 in the market.
 Oxo products, especially cookware worth this money.

 Is Oxo made in China?

 Oxo makes many of its products in China.

 China is a favorite location for many manufacturing companies as it has low labor costs.
-The cookware & bakeware companies get extra privilege as China is traditionally famous for ceramic ware and porcelain.
+The cookware & bakeware companies get extra privileges as China is traditionally famous for ceramic ware and porcelain.

 Oxo doesn’t make their non-stick pro bakeware line in China.
 It is made in the US.